-The ELvis remote visualization cluster is meant to provide remote rendering capabilities for users wanting to perform (interactive) visualization of datasets stored at SURFsara, e.g. simulation output from a compute job on Cartesius.
-The user runs visualization applications on the ELvis nodes at SURFsara instead of on their local desktop machine.
+The ELvis remote visualization cluster provides high-end GPU rendering capabilities for performing (interactive) visualization of large datasets.
+These datasets can be stored on SURFsara HPC systems (e.g. simulation output from a compute job on Cartesius) or can be uploaded to the cluster as well.
+The user runs his/her visualization application on the ELvis nodes at SURFsara instead of on their local desktop machine.

 This has a number of advantages:

 - The data to be visualized can be read directly from the storage at SURFsara, without having to be transferred to the user's local machine.
-Only a desktop image is transfered to the user, using VNC.
+Only a desktop image is transfered to the user, using the VNC remote desktop protocol.

 - Multiple ELvis nodes can be used in parallel to provide increased visualization capabilities, in terms of GPU power and available memory.
 Note that this mode of usage requires the visualization application to support this kind of parallel rendering.

 - A stack of visualization software is maintained by SURFsara, freeing you, the user, from having to spend time on this issue.
 In principal, user-written applications based on OpenGL are also supported.